This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Work together to capture four sacred treasures in this cooperative game set on a perilous paradise.
 If players aren’t fast enough they’ll be swallowed up with the island into a watery abyss.

-This is a relatively short but tricky game to beat as the concept is simple enough but there are still different factors to account for when planning the best way to win.
+This is a relatively short, but tricky, game to beat as the concept is simple enough, but there are still different factors to account for when planning the best way to win.
 Forbidden Island shares some similarities to Pandemic but offers a more lenient level of difficulty for younger players.
 If players find they have mastered the art of escaping a sinking island, there are ways to adjust the difficulty for more of a challenge for older kids by making the island sink quicker.
 It’s a challenging but rewarding game for ten-year-olds that encourages them to work together and think fast on their feet.

-We earn a commission if you make a
+We earn a commission if you make a purchase, at no additional cost to you.

 Camel Up